Diaochan: In modern popular culture

 Diaochan appears a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.
 In the video game Wo Long: Fallen Dynasty, Diao Chan is the fake identity of sorceress Hong Jing.
-She also appears in the manga series Souten Kouro.
+She also appears in the manga series Sōten Kōro.
 In the card game Magic: The Gathering, there is a Legendary Creature card called "Diaochan, Artful Beauty".
 Similarly, Diaochan appears as an alternate skin for the rogue class in the card game Hearthstone, titled Diao Chan Valeera.
 She also appears as a character in Total War: Three Kingdoms.

 Notable actresses who have portrayed Diaochan in films and television series include: Violet Koo in Diao Chan (1938); Lin Dai in Diao Chan (1958); Nina Li in The Beauty Diu Sim (1987); Chen Hong in Romance of the Three Kingdoms (1994) and Diao Chan and Lü Bu (2001); Irene Chiu in Guan Gong (1996); Sharla Cheung in Diao Chan (2002); Chen Hao in Three Kingdoms (2010); Liu Yifei in The Assassins (2012); Gulnazar in God of War, Zhao Yun (2016) and Dynasty Warriors (2019); Naomi Watanabe and Suzu Hirose in The Untold Tale of the Three Kingdoms (2020).